olive mix Olives

 Unlike other vegetable oils, olive oil can be extracted by moderate pressure at room temperature and without the use of solvents which makes it easily available to peoples with limited technology.
 For early communities olive oil's importance as a cooking oil was paralleled by its use for illumination as lamp oil, by its medicinal applications and by its use in religious rituals.

-One Italian king had millions of olive trees cut down because he felt they made life too easy for the peasants, since he felt the natural order of things was for peasants be poor and hard working.
+One Italian king had millions of olive trees cut down because he felt they made life too easy for the peasants.
+He felt the natural order of things was for peasants to be poor and have to work hard.
 The financial impact on his life insurance carrier was immediate and decisive.

 Today cured olives are a luxury rather than a survival necessity, but olive oil is still of great economic and culinary importance.
 Available in the wide range of quality and flavors we associate with wine, it is also a cooking oil that can withstand high temperatures and is resistant to oxidation and rancidity.
 It is, in fact, the only oil both sides of the fierce coconut oil vs. soy oil battle agree is healthy.